Use Google Earth Engine (GEE) with SEPAL#

 1. Go to sepal.io and sign in.

-1. Next to the Google logo () on the upper-right side of the User Details pop-up window, you will see the status of the connection between your SEPAL and GEE accounts (Note: if you have not connected your accounts, it will read Disconnected).
+1. Next to the Google logo () in the upper-right corner of the User details pop-up window, the status of the connection between your GEE and SEPAL accounts is displayed (if you have not connected your accounts, it will read Disconnected).

-1. Select Google account in the lower section of the pop-up window (Note: if your GEE account is disconnected, you will see text that reminds you what functionalities are unavailable without a custom GEE account).
+1. Select Google account in the lower section of the pop-up window (if your GEE account is disconnected, you will see text that reminds you what functionalities are unavailable without a custom GEE account).

 1. Select Connect your Google account in the pop-up window that appears.
 Choose the account associated with GEE in the list.